vladyslav-pustovalov/api-test-framework-example-swagger-petstore/README.md

 <p>

-Running of the CI/CD starts after every push or pull-request to master branch.<br>
+The CI/CD runs after every push or pull request to the master branch.<br>
-The report itself is saved to the separate branch [gh-pages](https://github.com/vladyslav-pustovalov/swagger-petstore/tree/gh-pages). <br>
+The report is saved to a separate branch [gh-pages](https://github.com/vladyslav-pustovalov/swagger-petstore/tree/gh-pages). <br>
-Reports are in the folders named as a number of executing, the last one is with the last report.
+Reports are in the folders named as several executing, the last one [might be seen here](https://vladyslav-pustovalov.github.io/swagger-petstore/).
 </p>